polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 is subject to strategy.
 A recommended approach is to initiate tickets creation once the last block of epoch `N-1` is either probabilistically or, even better, deterministically finalized.
-This delay is suggested to prevent wasting resources creating tickets that might become unusable if a different chain branch is chosen as the canonical one.
+This delay is suggested to prevent wasting resources creating tickets that will be unusable if a different chain branch is chosen as canonical.

-As said, proxies collect tickets during epoch `N` and when epoch `N+1` begins the collected tickets are submitted on-chain.
+As said, relays collect tickets during epoch `N` and when epoch `N+1` begins the collected tickets are submitted on-chain.
+As the relayers are validators, tickets are submitted on-chain as an "*inherent extrinsic*", a special type of mandatory transaction inserted at the beginning of the block's transactions sequence.
-TODO (inherents/ unsigned ext?).

 #### 6.5.1.
 Ticket Identifier